Phoenix, AZ DUI and DWI Lawyer

 In Arizona, it is illegal for anyone under 21 to drive or be in physical control of a motor vehicle while there is any alcohol in the person’s body.
 Simply put, the law punishes the presence of alcohol in the under 21 person’s body without regard to whether the person’s ability to drive was affected even in the slightest degree.
 And, if convicted, the under 21 driver faces a two-year license suspension.
 It should also be noted that under 21 drivers, in addition to being charged with underage DUI, are frequently simultaneously charged with other DUI violations.

 Since the penalties and consequences for persons under 21 are so severe, it is important to have an experienced, knowledgeable and aggressive Arizona DUI attorney on your side.
 The transgressions we make in our early days can affect us for years to come.
-But many DUI's can be successfully defended, and you would be wise to contact an Arizona DUI defense lawyer who knows this area of the law.
+But many DUI’s can be successfully defended, and you would be wise to contact a Phoenix, AZ DUI defense lawyer who knows this area of the law.